July 2, 2012, midnight by Rosalind Team

 The notion that protein is always created from RNA, which in turn is always created from DNA, forms the central dogma of molecular biology.
 Like all dogmas, it does not always hold; however, it offers an excellent approximation of the truth.

-A eukaryotic organelle called a ribosome creates peptides by using a helper molecule called transfer RNA (tRNA).
+An organelle called a ribosome creates peptides by using a helper molecule called transfer RNA (tRNA).
 A single tRNA molecule possesses a string of three RNA nucleotides on one end (called an anticodon) and an amino acid at the other end.
 The ribosome takes an RNA molecule transcribed from DNA (see “Transcribing DNA into RNA”), called messenger RNA (mRNA), and examines it one codon at a time.
 At each step, the tRNA possessing the complementary anticodon bonds to the mRNA at this location, and the amino acid found on the opposite end of the tRNA is added to the growing peptide chain before the remaining part of the tRNA is ejected into the cell, and the ribosome looks for the next tRNA molecule.

 Not every RNA base eventually becomes translated into a protein, and so an interval of RNA (or an interval of DNA translated into RNA) that does code for a protein is of great biological interest; such an interval of DNA or RNA is called a gene.
 Because protein creation drives cellular processes, genes differentiate organisms and serve as a basis for heredity, or the process by which traits are inherited.